MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #>  $ level      : chr  "01 First-year" "01 First-year" "01 First-year" "01 Firs"..
 ```

-Rows are unaffected, but with a smaller number of columns, the printout
+With a smaller number of columns, the printout of the data frame is more
-of the data frame is more readable, a benefit when working with the data
+readable, a benefit when working with the data interactively.
-interactively.

 ``` r